Finite dimensional backstepping controller design: Numerical algorithm and simulations

 \section{Numerical algorithm and simulations}

 Notice that our control input involves the integral operator $\Upsilon_k$ and the inverse backstepping operator $I - \Phi_N$.
-So, before deriving a numerical scheme for our continuous models, we need to express discrete counterparts of these operators.
+Thus, before deriving a numerical scheme for our continuous models, we need to express discrete counterparts of these operators.